Photo © Eliot Malumuth, Laurel Maryland

 The Facts About the Conowingo Dam

 - The dam is not the largest source of pollution to the Bay, the Susquehanna River is.
-The Susquehanna contributes, on average, roughly one third of the sediment, one quarter of the phosphorus, and 46% of the nitrogen flowing into the Bay.
+The Susquehanna contributes, on average, roughly one third of the sediment, one quarter of the phosphorus, and 46 percent of the nitrogen flowing into the Bay.

 - Scientists estimate that during the most recent large scour event, Tropical Storm Lee in September 2011, the Susquehanna River watershed located above the Conowingo Dam provided 80 percent of the load delivered to the Bay, with the remaining 20 percent scoured from the sediment trapped in the Conowingo Reservoir.
 Hence, upstream sources deliver more sediment and nutrients and, therefore, more impacts on the Bay ecosystem, than do the scoured sediment and associated nutrients from the reservoir behind the dam.